liltrendi/reastify/README.md

 ## Reastify

-Recursive module that converts html ast (for example, from Contentful) to react.
+Recursive module that converts html abstract syntax trees (AST's) into a renderable React element.

 This data follows the premise that it has one source of truth that branches into embedded children whose nodes are not known at compile time.

-The data passed is of a similar format to the one below:
+The AST passed is queried from contentful, with a similar format to the one below:

 ```js
 let htmlAst = {